elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/src/content/docs/installation.md

 ```

 ### Install from Release (no git)
+Note: Releases are not yet published.
+Until the first tagged release is out, use the one‑liner installer or manual source install below.

-Download the latest wheel (.whl) from the GitHub Releases page, then install:
+When releases are available, download the latest wheel (.whl) from the GitHub Releases page, then install:
 ```bash
 curl -fsSL -o cyberzard.whl \
 	https://github.com/elwizard33/Cyberzard/releases/latest/download/cyberzard-0.1.0-py3-none-any.whl